Log In

 Kelly Crampton, a public health nurse at the Department of Health, said: “Support and education are crucial for enhancing breastfeeding rates and duration.”

-She said breastfeeding success can be improved by “educating mothers about breastfeeding techniques, benefits, and problem-solving strategies”.
+She said breastfeeding success could be improved by “educating mothers about breastfeeding techniques, benefits, and problem-solving strategies”.

 Ms Crampton added: “Access to breastfeeding-friendly spaces is crucial for supporting breastfeeding mothers, enabling them to nurse comfortably and confidently in public.